openworm/org.geppetto.docs/source/popupW.rst

 The popup widget allows the user to create a simple widget to display informative text / HTML.

-The following code create a widget to add a simple text description to the model:
+The following code creates a widget to add a simple text description to the model:

 .. code-block:: javascript